justinknguyen/Pi-Guide/Pi-Guide/Unbound.md

    ```
    dig pi-hole.net @127.0.0.1 -p 5335
    ```
 2. You should see something similar below (look for `status: NOERROR`).
-If you have IPv6 enabled, it's likely this will fail and you'll get `SERVFAIL`.
+If you have IPv6 enabled, it might fail and you'll get `SERVFAIL`.
 The solution to fix that is provided in the next section.

    ```
    pi@pi4:~ $ dig pi-hole.net @127.0.0.1 -p 5335